 Day 8: Uyuni

-Arrangements end after breakfast with a transfer to the airport if planning to return to La Paz.
-Otherwise, Uyuni is the gateway to the famous Uyuni Salt Flats, and you can extend your time here to explore the salt Flats or continue your journey through to Chile.
-Contact World Journeys for details.
+You will be met and transferred to the airport for your onward arrangements.
+Otherwise, Uyuni is the gateway to the famous Uyuni Salt Flat, choose to extend your time here to explore the salt flat.
+Please enquire for details.